 The Mp3 format also comes in various bundle options.
 You also have the option to purchase 5 lesson sections from any level for $21.95.
 You also keep your audio files perminately with the mp3 purchase option, with the monthly subscription option you lose access to Pimsleur if you cancel your subscription.

-Pimsleur offers courses in 50 different languages, not including their ESL course.
+Pimsleur offers courses in over 50 different languages.
 They offer all the most popular languages, the majority of of the the less popular, and even some languages that it could be hard to find courses for.
-Here’s links to the specific language courses we’ve reviewed:
+Here’s links to the specific courses we’ve reviewed:

 Our Language Specific Pimsleur Reviews

 Pimsleur is also available for purchase on Audible, Amazon’s audio book service.
 You purchase 5 lesson sections from any level for $20-$30, or for $14.95 if you have a membership to audible.
-Note on Audible Pimsleur is purely audio and does not come with a reading component or other bonus features found in the full course.
+Note on Audible Pimsleur is purely audio and does not come with a reading component or other bonus features.
+If you have Audible this option might appeal to you.
+Otherwise the app is the better value in the long term.

 A lot of people don’t know this, but many public libraries have Pimsleur courses.
-It’s a good idea to see if your local library has the course you're looking for.
-Why pay when you can use the course for free?
+It’s a good idea to see if your local library has what you’re looking for.
+Why pay when you can use it for free?

 Pimsleur’s active participation is what really separates Pimsleur from the majority of language courses.
 For some reason the short amount of time you have to respond pressures you to think and speak quickly in your target language.

-My first exposure to Pimsleur was their level 5 Spanish course.
+My first exposure to Pimsleur was their level 5 Spanish progam, (though I’ve also listened to parts of the French program too).
 I had been learning Spanish for sometime.
 I knew a lot of words and the majority of the important grammar rules but I hadn’t really practiced the language enough to speak it as well as I should have.

-I was honestly surprised to get such a language workout just from an audio course.
+I was honestly surprised to get such a language workout just from listening to audio.
 I’ve had some experiences with other audio based courses and if I wasn’t careful I’d tune out and start casually listening.
 With Pimsleur that’s just simply not possible.

-Donovan, a language lover and polyglot also had a similar experience with the Pimsleur active participation method:
+Donovan, a blogger and polyglot also had a similar experience with Pimsleur which he shares in his review:

 This active recollection is powerful at getting you to recall and use the language just as you would often have to do in real life situations.”